archive-for-processing/processing-forked-libraries/README.md

 Usage
 -----

-Here's an example of how to use the library where we're connecting to a [Showtime-Live node](https://github.com/Mystfit/Showtime-Live) hooked up to Ableton Live.
+Here's an example of how to use the library where we connect to a [Showtime-Live node](https://github.com/Mystfit/Showtime-Live) hooked up to Ableton Live.
 The full example can be found in the Examples window underneath `Contributed Libraries->Showtime Processing Bridge`.

 The sketch in action: